-How can a parent complain if they are not happy?
+How can a parent complain if he/she is not happy?

-At Scarcroft Primary School we pride ourselves on listening to parents and having an ‘open door’ policy; by working together, we hope that you feel that your views and concerns are listened to.
-The vast majority of concerns are easily resolved in conversation with school staff.
+At Scarcroft Primary School we pride ourselves on listening to parents and on having an ‘open door’ policy: by working together we hope that you feel that your views and concerns are listened to.
+The vast majority of concerns are easily resolved in conversation with members of staff.
 There are, however, a number of ways in which a parent can complain:

-2. Raise a concern with the Inclusion Leader by making an appointment to see her, either during a Parents’ Evening consultation or by making a separate appointment at a mutually convenient time.
+- Raise a concern with the Inclusion Leader by making an appointment, either during a Parents’ Evening consultation or by making a separate appointment at a mutually convenient time.

-3. If a concern is not resolved by meeting either with the Class Teacher or the Inclusion Leader, make an appointment to see the Headteacher, who will do her very best to resolve the matter to the parent’s satisfaction.
+- If a concern is not resolved by meeting either with the Class Teacher or the Inclusion Leader, make an appointment to see the Headteacher, who will do her very best to resolve the matter.

-5. If a parent is not happy with the way in which the Headteacher or the school has handled the concern, they can ask for a copy of the official Complaints Procedure, or print off a copy from the school’s website – this provides parents with a step-by-step guide to making a formal complaint.
-This should be made in writing in the first instance to the Headteacher, and if the parent is still not happy, then be made in writing to the Governing Body.
+- If a parent is not happy with the way in which the Headteacher or the school has handled the concern, he/she can ask for a copy of the school’s Complaints Procedure, or print off a copy from the school’s website.
+This provides parents with a step-by-step guide to making a formal complaint.
+A complaint should be made in writing in the first instance to the Headteacher, and if the parent is still not happy, then be made in writing to the Governing Body.

 Annual SEND report from Governors